aneurokumar/website/content/Articles/obsessed-young-heroes.md

 # Conclusion

-When you read The Chosen Ones, you believe that no one in our world would never do such a thing to young kids.
+When you read The Chosen Ones, you believe that no one in our world would ever do such a thing to young kids.
 We would support them, we would rehabilitate them, we would do everything in our power to help them succeed.

 But the world never stays saved.